Tradescantia sillamontana (Cobweb Spiderwort) Care Indoors, Propagation & Problems

 Potting Mix

-Cobweb Spiderwort soil should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
+Cobweb Spiderwort soil should be a fertile, well-draining, sandy soil mix to avoid waterlogging while providing the required nutrients.
 Most cactus and succulents potting mixes are ideal for this plant.

 Repotting